dodgymike/hackrf-wiki/LPC43xx-Debugging.md

 [http://www.blacksphere.co.nz/main/blackmagic](http://www.blacksphere.co.nz/main/blackmagic)

 mossmann is working with the blackmagic developer to try to make it work with the LPC43xx.
-So far it properly identifies the M4 core via SWD and both the M4 and M0 cores via JTAG but doesn't do anything more.
+So far it properly identifies the M4 core via SWD and both the M4 and M0 cores via JTAG and attach to a process, but it cannot load code into RAM or flash yet.

 # openocd